Cost of Living In Barbados- Caribbean Sea, Surf, Fun, and Sun For $2500

 My net worth is only short by about four million, so the passive income program seems a little more doable for me.
 Anyone else interested in the Permanent Residence programs should contact the Barbados Immigration Department for details.
 Immigration administers the Special Entry and Reside Program, while Invest Barbados can guide you through the application process.

-Compare Cost Of Living In Barbados
+Compare Cost Of Living In BARBADOS

 Still researching the best cities for retirement?
 Check out our extensive Cost of Living collection for the best expat destinations.
 Get insider information and real examples of expat life from people who have spent years living abroad.
 I've compiled all the information you need: cost breakdowns, insider tips to save money, and detailed examples of the quality of lifestyle you can enjoy.